newtykip/newtykip/README.md

 <h3>hey, i'm newt~</h3>

-i'm a fourteen year old programmer from the united kingdom. i am pansexual, and genderfluid. my preferred pronouns are she/her or they/them, but i won't be upset if you use he/him.
+i'm a femboy streamer and programmer from the united kingdom. my preferred pronouns are she/her or they/them.

 i have been programming since i was nine and i'm currently trying to diversify and learn new programming languages. i love using node.js and java.

-i enjoy playing games like <a href="https://osu.ppy.sh/users/16009610">osu</a> (<a href="http://osuskills.com/user/newtt">skills</a>), minecraft, and terraria. i also play guitar and tweet a lot on my <a href="https://twitter.com/newtykins">twitter</a>.
+i enjoy playing games like <a href="https://osu.ppy.sh/users/16009610">osu</a> (<a href="http://osuskills.com/user/newtt">skills</a>), overwatch, minecraft, and terraria. i also play guitar and tweet a lot on my <a href="https://twitter.com/newtykins">twitter</a>.

 thanks for checking my profile out c:
 </span>